marijnh/Eloquent-JavaScript/11_async.md

 associated with it.
 Handlers that don't match the type of outcome (success or failure) are ignored.
-But those that do match are called, and their outcome determines what kind of value comes next—success when it returns a regular value, rejection when it throws an exception, and the outcome of a promise when it returns a one of those.
+But those that do match are called, and their outcome determines what kind of value comes next—success when it returns a non-promise value, rejection when it throws an exception, and the outcome of a promise when it returns one of those.

 {{index "uncaught exception", "exception handling"}}